sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/get-started.md

 - has lexical form `"mymessage"`,
 - has datatype IRI `<http://www.iana.org/assignments/media-types/application/json>` (this is optional).

-In SPARQL Generate over Apache Jena, one calls an `exec` method with parameter `initialBindings`.
+In SPARQL-Generate over Apache Jena, one calls an `exec` method with parameter `initialBindings`.
 The following code shows how this can be done with the plan instantiated above:

 ```java
 String variable = "msg";